AguaClara/HFFVFDC/Manual.md

 </p>

 ####Float
 Originally, the team incorrectly calculated the dimensions for a smaller sized float.
-The frictional force that the smaller size float supported was 13.25 N while the measured friction force was 17.67 N. The first set of instructions were kept under subsection "Smaller Float" so that, given a better sanded tee with a smaller friction force, a procedure for fabrication is available.
+The frictional force that the smaller size float supported was 13.25 N while the measured friction force was 17.67 N. This was due to a simple error in which the team used the value of 1" for the radius instead of the diameter.
+This resulted in the team incorrectly fabricating a float made of 1" diameter piping.
+This was later changed to 2" diameter piping.
+The first set of instructions were kept under subsection "Smaller Float" so that, given a better sanded tee with a smaller friction force, a procedure for fabrication is available.

 #####Smaller Float

 To create the 1" float, the team cut 1" PVC pipe into 3, 13" pieces using the bandsaw and hackzall and glued a strip of PVC sheet that was cut using the bandsaw to either end of all three pipes, with 1" arbitrary spacing between each pipe.
 The team used this design because, after calculating the required length of the float had it been just one pipe, it was clear that it would be too long for proper function both in the tank the team is using for testing and in the distribution tank itself.
 By using three pipes instead of one, the team was able to decrease the overall length of the float by three, which better accommodates the testing tank.

 The team originally found that a float of just one 1" diameter pipe would have to be 35.05" long.
-To get the length for the three-pipe float the team simply divided by three to get an approximate length of 12" and decided to round up to 13" to account for any errors made in finding the required buoyant force.
+To get the length for the three-pipe float the team simply divided by three to get an approximate length of 12".
+The team decided to round up to 13" to account for any errors made in finding the required buoyant force.
 The team chose to overestimate the length instead of underestimate to make sure the buoyant force of the float would be large enough to support the weight of the float valve.

 The spacing between the pipes was required because the center float pipe was hose clamped to the top of the slider pipe and part of the notch at the top of the slider pipe would block the other two pipes had there not been space between them.
 In the 2" float spacing between pipes is not required because the 2" pipes are big enough that the notches on the top of the slider pipe is no longer in the way.